spacewalk01/yolov9-bytetrack-tensorrt/README.md

 ## 🖥️ Requirement
    - TensorRT
-   - CUDA
+   - CUDA, CudaNN
    - Eigen3
-   - Opencv
-   -
+   - OpenCV
 ## 👏 Acknowledgement

 This project is based on the following awesome projects: